 Your debt-to-income ratio is calculated by taking your monthly debt payments (car, mortgage/rent, credit card, loans, etc.) and dividing that number by your gross monthly income.

 Generally, a debt-to-income ratio below 36 percent indicates a healthy balance sheet.
 If that’s the case, the debt you’re considering might be right for you.

 A debt-to-income ratio above 36 percent could indicate added risk.
 You may have a harder time repaying the debt if you face an unexpected financial challenge.
 You may want to reconsider taking on additional debt.

-If you haven’t fully considered how debt fits into your financial plan or don't have a plan to pay it off, it may be wise to get advice about creating an overall financial strategy.
+If you haven’t fully considered how debt fits into your financial plan or don't have a plan to pay it off, it may be wise to create an overall financial strategy.
 Consider the different affects taking on debt can have on your finances.